 Gabe Habash is the fiction reviews editor for Publishers Weekly.
 He holds an MFA from New York University and lives in New York.

-‘A coming-of-age story with its own, often explosive, rhythm and velocity … [Stephen is] a singular character: funny, ambitious, affecting, but also deeply troubled, vulnerable, and compellingly strange.
-This is a shape-shifter of a book, both a dark ode to the mysteries and landscapes of the American West and a complex and convincing character study’ Hanya Yanagihara, author of A Little Life
+‘A coming-of-age story with its own, often explosive, rhythm and velocity … This is a shape-shifter of a book, both a dark ode to the mysteries and landscapes of the American West and a complex and convincing character study’ Hanya Yanagihara, author of A Little Life

 ‘An unforgettable addition to the canon of great literary eccentrics.
 At once a chronicle of obsession, a philosophical treatise, and a deeply affecting love story, this singular novel is perhaps most profoundly an anatomy of American loneliness.
 Gabe Habash is a writer of powerful gifts, and this is a wonderful book’ Garth Greenwell, author of What Belongs to You